This post may contain affiliate links.

 Recipe Rating

-5. This marinade was absolutely awesome!!! so easy to make.
-I loved the hint of using a fork to poke some holes in the chicken breast (after pounding it our some) and massaging the marinade into it when in the bag.
-Grilled it for 6 minutes on each side…finished nice and juicy!
-Thank you , thank you, thank you!!5 stars
+1. This marinade was incredible!
+So simple to prepare.
+I really appreciated the tip of using a fork to poke holes in the chicken breast (after flattening it out a bit), then massaging the marinade into it while it was in the bag.
+I grilled the chicken for 6 minutes on each side, and it turned out perfectly juicy!
+A big thank you for this amazing recipe, it was just like Popeyes Fried Chicken popeysmenu.com but with an extra kick!
+Thank you, thank you, thank you!5 stars